MelSumner/a11y-automation/violations/invalid-interactive.md

 ## Point of Failure

-There are only certain elements that are eligibile to receive interactions (and focus), and these are specified by the HTML specification.
+There are only certain elements that are eligible to receive interactions (and focus), and these are specified by the HTML specification.
 Specifically, name and role must be able to be programmatically determined.

 ## Automation